vuwuv/async-cancellables/packages/ct/README.md

 Options can be:

 -   `parents` - array of parents which can contain `null` or duplicate values that are ignored for convenience reasons
--   `name` - string name of the token, used for debugging or analysis purposes
+-   `name` - string or symbol name of the token, used for debugging or analysis purposes and also used for error messages and markers
 -   `createError` - function that creates error object when token is cancelled instead of default `CancellationTokenError`
 -   `options` - options object containing `name`, `parents`, `createError`